Back to all posts

 Armed with this clear list of must-have features, you’re better equipped to pick a solution that will meet your needs without going outside of scope or budget.
 It also helps manage expectations and prevent scope creep.

-What support have you got in-house?
+What support do you have in-house?

 Consider what technical support you have available in-house - both for implementation and ongoing system management.
 If you have an accessible and enthusiastic IT team in-house, you may not need to prioritize technical support from the vendor.
 But if your IT is overstretched and could cause a bottleneck to implementation, you might want to consider a fully managed platform.